jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### Interval table

-The following table shows the names of intervals based on how many semitones they span, from lower to upper pitch.
+This following table shows the names of intervals based on how many semitones they contain.

-The number of semitones can also be thought of as the number of frets between the two notes on one string.
+The number of semitones can also be thought of as the number of frets the interval spans on one string.

-The table also shows the corresponding note of a C chromatic scale for reference, and the short and long names commonly used for the matching scale degrees.

-It also includes the frequency ratio to the tonic, which suggests how consonant or dissonant the interval will sound (bigger numbers are more complex and therefore more dissonant).

 <div class="table-wrapper" markdown="block">